 - General.
 The General tab allows common Lane Connector settings to be changed. - Flow Detail.
-The Flow Detail tab provides fine control over cruise speed/times on the Connector.
+The Flow Detail tab provides access to the traffic flow components on the Connector. - Overrides.
+The Overrides tab provides fine control over cruise speed/times on the Connector